 Is it possible for a magnet to tell if gold is genuine or fake?

-When differentiating between real gold and counterfeit gold, one can use a magnet as real gold is not magnetic.
-This simple method could serve as a fast initial check before consulting an expert.
+When differentiating between real gold and counterfeit gold, one can use a magnet,t as real gold is not magnetic.
+This simple method could be a fast initial check before consulting an expert.

 Magnet tests for verifying the authenticity of gold

-- Non-Gold Metals: Magnetic metals include nickel and iron.
+- Non-Gold Metals: The magnet will attract strong magnetic metals, such as nickel and iron.

-How can you identify if your jewellery made from real gold is metallically attracted by a magnet?
+How can you identify if your jewelry made from real gold is metallically attracted by a magnet?

-The absence of magnetic properties, especially in 24-karat jewelry, indicates that it is truly made from pure golden materials only.
+The absence of magnetic properties, especially in 24-karat jewelry, indicates that it is made only from pure golden materials.
 Any item responding to magnets contains various types of metals.
-Therefore, it is important to combine this method with others, such as professional appraisal, hallmark checks, and acid tests, so that its authenticity can be confirmed beyond any reasonable doubt.
+Therefore, combining this method with others, such as professional appraisal, hallmark checks, and acid tests, is essential to confirm its authenticity beyond any reasonable doubt.

 Comparison of different reactions of metals other than gold when exposed to magnets